Caroline Waters - "Heartfelt & engaging"

 Waters graduated top of her class at The Dick Grove School of Music in Los Angeles, where she also received the prestigious Vocal Achievement Award.
 She released her first solo album, Compassion, in memory of Stefanie Stroh, shortly thereafter.
 The search for Stefanie, who mysteriously vanished without a trace in the Nevada desert, was instrumental in helping Caroline find her true calling.
 Since then, Caroline has been a fierce advocate for equality and human rights, promoting child abuse awareness and assisting in the search for missing people.

 After receiving a Permanent US Resident status as an Alien of Extraordinary Ability in the Arts, Caroline established her music production- and publishing companies in Los Angeles (California), Oslo (Norway), Åmål (Sweden) and is frequently touring.
-Waters' productions, so far, include nine albums, music for nine films and two one-woman shows, two musical comedies, one musical thriller and numerous live shows.
+Waters' productions, so far, include ten albums, music for ten films and two one-woman shows, two musical comedies, one musical thriller and numerous live shows.

 As part of her commitment to human rights and freedom of expression, Caroline offers keynote presentations, seminars and private sessions in Vocal Freedom, a program she initially designed to help people heal from PTSD.
 Today Vocal Freedom is a powerful transformative experience for all who wish to free their expression and enhance their performance ability.
 For those who wish to heal physical and emotional issues on a deeper level, Waters is now accepting clients as an Accredited Journey Practitioner via Zoom.